In yet another record incursion, China sends 56 fighter jets into Taiwan’s defense zone.

 A nocturnal sortie brought four more fighters into the zone, raising the total to 56 planes, according to the ministry.

-With its recent run of greater incursions, Taiwan’s highest China policy-making body, the Mainland Affairs Council (MAC), has accused Beijing of “seriously disrupting the status quo of peace and stability in the Taiwan Strait.”
+With its recent run of incursions, Taiwan’s top China policy-making body, the Mainland Affairs Council (MAC), has accused Beijing of “seriously disrupting the status quo of peace and stability in the Taiwan Strait.”

 In a statement, MAC spokeswoman Chiu Chui-cheng said, “We demand the Beijing authorities immediately cease their non-peaceful and irresponsible confrontational measures.”